thesofproject/sof-docs/developer_guides/topology2/topology2.rst

 		unique	"name"
 	}

-1.1.2 A Simple Class
+A Simple Class
-''''''''''''''''''''
+''''''''''''''

-An example of a simple class definition with 2 attributes and qualifiers is as follows:
+The following example demonstrates a simple class definition with two attributes and qualifiers:

 .. code-block:: bash